 Vouchers Do Not Work for Students: Resources to Stop Vouchers

 PAGE and our members consistently oppose private school vouchers that give public money to private schools.
 Vouchers have a poor track record on student learning and reduce state funds for public schools.
 Georgia has two private school voucher programs, which lack necessary accountability and transparency requirements.
-Lawmakers pushed three separate voucher bills during the 2021 legislative session, as public schools coped with a cut of more than $380 million to Georgia’s school funding formula.
-HB 60, HB 142, and HB 517 remain eligible to pass during the 2022 legislative session.
+Lawmakers are pushing for expansion of

-HB 142: Seeks to expand the existing tax credit voucher program, which has a current annual price tag of $100 million.
+HB 54: Seeks to expand the existing tax credit voucher program, which has a current annual price tag of $120 million, to an annual price tag of $200 million.
 The program lacks transparency and accountability measures, according to a recent audit by the Georgia Department of Audits and Account, which laid out a series of recommendations to bolster legislative oversight.
-Lawmakers have not acted on the recommendations, but they are pushing to boost program costs by $50 million annually.
+Lawmakers have not acted on the recommendations, but the bill could move at any time.

 Resources to Stop Vouchers

 Pushing Private Dollars to Public Schools: PAGE report that examines Georgia’s existing voucher programs, highlighting multiple concerns.
 Published in 2020 before the passage of SB 47 in 2021.

 Audit Report of Georgia’s Tax Credit Voucher Program: State audit of the program, which concluded the program lacks needed transparency and accountability measures and calls on lawmakers to increase legislative oversight.

 AJC Article Debunking Efficacy Claims of Tax Credit Voucher Program: Article from Kevin Welner, researcher at the University of Colorado-Boulder and voucher expert, outlining flaws in recent review of Georgia’s tax credit voucher program.